mohamedSalehMatar/PRODIGY_ML_1/README.md

-# PRODIGY_ML_1
+#Linear Regression on housing prices

-Linear Regression on housing prices
+This project was made a part of InfoTech internship